azdavis/azdavis.net/posts/en/limitations-opportunity.md

 opportunity to exploit these limitations to great effect in other respects.

 Let us explore some examples of limitations in programming languages, and what opportunities they unlock.
-As we will see in these examples, the opportunity that we gain by imposing limitations is improved performance.
+In these examples, the opportunity that we gain by imposing limitations is improved performance.

 ## Example: Static typing